UedaTakeyuki/x-session/README.md

 Then, the ***x-session*** is symbolic-linked to /usr/local/bin.

 ## How to use
-1. Open Terminal app on Mac (or others).
+1. Open the Terminal app on Mac (or other Hosts).
 2. Connect to a RPi by ```ssh``` with ***-Y*** option like as follow:
 ```
 ssh -Y pi@raspberrypi.local